Spinraza · Biogen

 In the event of an inadvertent temperature excursion the following data may be used:

-Contact Biogen in all cases where a deviation from the recommended storage conditions has occurred.
-Refer to the current BNF for company contact details.
+Contact Biogen for additional information in cases where a deviation from the recommended storage conditions has occurred.
+Please refer to the BNF for contact details.

 Spinraza · Spinal muscular atrophy (5q)